TeteV/RestXQM/readme.md

 ## Infomations
-* To use the file once you start the server search in your favourite web browser: localhost:8984/choosephone , and search by ID
+* To use the file once you start the server search in your favourite web browser: localhost:8984/home
-* Original XML: phones.xml
+* Original XML: juegos.xml

 ## Built With